Wondertopes: Introduction

 \end{enumerate} \end{itemize} The $n$-form $\Omega(X,X_{\geq 0})$ is called the \emph{canonical form} of $(X,X_{\geq 0})$, and $X_{\geq 0}$ the \emph{nonnegative part}.
 We call $(C_i, C_{i, \geq 0})$ a (codimension 1) \emph{boundary component} of $(X, X_{\geq 0})$. \end{defn}

 Many well-studied spaces are positive geometries with naturally arising nonnegative regions.
-Examples include flag varieties and toric varieties \cite{NimaLam17}, the moduli space $\overline{M}_{0,n}$ of pointed stable rational curves \cite{AHLcluster}, and del Pezzo surfaces and their moduli spaces \cite{delpezzo}.
+Examples include flag varieties and toric varieties \cite{NimaLam17}, the moduli space $\overline{M}_{0,n}$ of $n$-pointed stable rational curves \cite{AHLcluster}, and del Pezzo surfaces and their moduli spaces \cite{delpezzo}.
 Conjecturally, Grassmann polytopes and amplituhedra are nonnegative regions of positive geometries \cite[Conjecture 6.3]{NimaLam17}; see \cite{RST} for a recent progress on the amplituhedron conjecture.
 For a friendly introduction to positive geometries, see \cite{Lam22}.

-By definition, a positive geometry $(X, X_{\geq 0})$ defines a pair $(X,\partial X)$ of a variety and a divisor.
+By definition, a positive geometry $(X, X_{\geq 0})$ defines a pair $(X,\partial X^1)$ of a variety and a divisor where $\partial X^1$ denotes the union of components of $\partial X$ of codimension 1 in $X$.
 Thus, one may naturally ask: (when) does a positive geometry $(X, X_{\geq 0})$ admit a version of log resolution of singularities?
 More precisely, we ask: